Trump's US pullout order leaves WHO budget tightened

 PANDEMIC AGREEMENT

-Rattled by Covid, WHO member states decided in December 2021 to start drafting an accord on pandemic prevention, preparedness and response.
+Rattled by COVID-19, WHO member states decided in December 2021 to start drafting an accord on pandemic prevention, preparedness and response.

 But deadlines have been repeatedly missed, meaning negotiations were not completed before Trump's return.